 A number of majors require incoming students to take calculus as part of their required coursework.
 Information on which majors require students to take calculus can accessed here.
 If your major is on the list, you must complete the placement exam and earn a qualifying score prior to enrolling in a calculus course.

 You may retake the placement exam three times prior to your orientation/registration session.
-If you choose to complete the placement process additional times, the higher score is maintained in the student records system.
-You should take the preparatory and learning modules between attempts to improve your ability.
+If you take the placement more than one time, your highest score is maintained in the student records system.
+You should take the preparatory and learning modules (if available) between attempts to improve your knowledge and ability.

 Is there a placement process for international students?

-Yes.
-All international students are required to take a written English placement during the week of International Orientation.
-For students who could not attend orientation due to travel delays, placement will be handled on an individual basis.
+Yes – all international students are required to take a written English placement during the week of International Orientation.
+For students who could not attend orientation due to travel delays, their placement will be handled on an individual basis.